 The Antarctica expedition season runs from November to March.
 While short, this is the best and only time to travel to the 7th continent.

 After March, the sea ice begins to pack in and ships can’t pass.
 Temperatures plummet and daylight hours reduce.
 By November, the sea ice begins to thaw allowing expeditions to resume.

 But even within this short 5 month window, there are 3 ‘seasons’ to consider when booking your cruise.

 Early season – late November to early December

-Antarctica’s ice and snow is pristine because tourists haven’t stepped foot on the continent in almost 7 months.
+Antarctica’s ice and snow is pristine because tourists haven’t stepped foot on the white continent in almost 7 months.